kubevirt/kubevirt.github.io/_posts/2019-03-14-More-about-Kubevirt-metrics.markdown

 ```

 The metrics expose [versioning information according to the recommendations](https://www.robustperception.io/exposing-the-software-version-to-prometheus) using the `kubevirt_info` metric; the other metrics should be self-explanatory.
-As we can expect, labels like `domain`, `drive` and `interface` depends on the specifics of the VM. `type`, however, is not and represent the subtype of the metric.
+As we can expect, labels like `domain`, `drive` and `interface` depend on the specifics of the VM. `type`, however, is not and represents the subtype of the metric.

-Let's now see a live example, from this idle, diskless VM:
+Let's now see a real life example, from this idle, diskless VM:

 ```yaml
 apiVersion: kubevirt.io/v1alpha3